The Rookie: Casting

 With the series order in October 2017, Fillion was cast as John Nolan.
 On February 7, 2018, Afton Williamson and Eric Winter were cast as Talia Bishop and Tim Bradford, respectively.
 They were shortly followed by Melissa O'Neil as Lucy Chen, Richard T. Jones as Sergeant Wade Grey, Titus Makin Jr. as Jackson West, Alyssa Diaz as Angela Lopez, and Mercedes Mason as Captain Zoe Andersen.

 On August 4, 2019, it was announced that Williamson would not be returning for the second season due to the alleged racial discrimination, sexual harassment, and sexual assault she suffered during the first season.
 On October 2, 2019, Mekia Cox joined the cast as a new series regular, Nyla Harper, for the second season.

-On September 27, 2021, it was announced that Makin Jr would not be returning to the show due to his personal conviction that the show's portrayal of a Black police officer did not adequately address the realities of police brutality and racial injustice, particularly in the wake of the George Floyd and Breonna Taylor killings.
+On September 27, 2021, it was announced that Makin Jr. would not be returning to the show due to his personal conviction that the show's portrayal of a Black police officer did not adequately address the realities of police brutality and racial injustice, particularly in the wake of the George Floyd and Breonna Taylor killings.
 On November 1, 2021, Jenna Dewan was upped to regular for season 4.
 On July 21, 2022, Tru Valentino joined the main cast for season 5.
 On August 8, 2024, it was confirmed he would exit the series before season 7 due to creative reasons.

 On December 14, 2023, Lisseth Chavez was promoted to regular for season 6.
 On April 22, 2025, it was announced that Deric Augustine will be upped to regular for season 8.

 Filming

 In January 2018, Liz Friedlander signed on to direct and executive produce the pilot.
 Production on the pilot began on March 7, 2018, with filming taking place in Los Angeles, Oxnard, Burbank and New York City.
 On April 15, 2021, police received a call of a possible shooting while filming was taking place between Hartford Avenue and West 5th Street in Los Angeles.
 Three gunshots were heard by various eyewitnesses, and the production crew confirmed that no one from the show was injured during the incident.
 Filming in the area was shut down as a result of the reports, but filming continued at other already scheduled locations.
 Following the death of cinematographer Halyna Hutchins on October 21, 2021, on the set of the film Rust, live weapons were banned from The Rookie while filming.
 Prior to the ban, the series occasionally used quarter or half rounds on large outdoor set pieces.
-Showrunner Alexi Hawley stated that "any risk is too much risk" and explained that, going forward, only airsoft guns would be used, with muzzle flashes being added in post production using computer-generated imagery.
+Showrunner Alexi Hawley stated that "any risk is too much risk" and explained that, going forward, only airsoft guns would be used, with muzzle flashes being added in post-production using computer-generated imagery.

-In 2025 the show filmed scenes in Prague in the Czech Republic for the premiere of season 8.
+In 2025, the show filmed scenes in Prague, Czech Republic, for the premiere of season 8.